Electrical Work: Electric Main Panel and Circuit Breakers

 - Has less initial cost

-- Only opens for overcurrent events
+- Only for current events.

 Circuit breakers